 Non-branded search traffic is driven by keyword ranking, while branded search traffic is primarily driven by the search volume of the branded keywords.
 The more people are aware of your brand, the more branded search traffic your brand will get.

 Every small business should not only have an SEO strategy to improve non-branded search rankings, but also a comprehensive marketing strategy to help grow brand awareness.
-SEO professionals need to include brand awareness as an important SEO tactic.
+SEO professionals should always include brand awareness as an important SEO tactic.